 110g icing sugar

-2. In a small saucepan on a medium heat, melt the 150ml of honey, 80g of unsalted butter and 50g of dark brown muscovado sugar.
+2. In a small saucepan over a medium heat, melt the honey, butter and the dark muscovado sugar together.
 Once melted take off the heat and pour straight into the dry mixture.
-Mix with a wooden spoon until you have a wet dough and then leave to cool for 10 minutes covered with a tea towel.
-Now is a good time to preheat your oven to 180°C/160°C fan/350°F/gas mark 4.
+Mix with a wooden spoon until you have a wet dough.
+Leave to cool for a few minutes or until the dough is cool enough to handle.
+Preheat an oven to 180°C/160°C fan/350°F/gas mark 4.

-3. The dough will still be warm but easy to work with now.
+3. The dough will still be warm but easy to work with.
 Using your hands pick up around 35g of dough (about the size of a walnut) roll into a ball and divide between 2 lined baking trays, spacing out evenly to allow room for the biscuits to expand.
 Using the back of table spoon, flatten each ball slightly into a disk shape (although they should spread out slightly naturally on their own).

 4. Bake in the oven for 10-12 mins.
-Once expanded and golden in colour, remove from the oven and leave to cool on the trays for a couple of minutes before twisting each biscuit carefully with your fingers to loosen it and then transferring to a wire rack.
+Once expanded and golden in colour, remove from the oven and leave to cool on the trays for 5 mins before twisting each biscuit carefully with your fingers to loosen it and transferring to a wire rack.
 Leave to cool completely.

-5. To ice, mix 160g of icing sugar with 10-12 tsp of water until you have a watery paste.
-Place a sheet of cling film under your wire rack before drizzling.
-Spoon over 1 tsp of icing over each biscuit and using the back of the spoon, push the icing to the edges using a circular motion (don’t worry if these drip, that’s the idea).
-Sprinkle over the last of the lemon zest and leave to set before serving.
+5. To ice, mix 110g of icing sugar with 1 and a half tbs of water until you have a thick but loose paste.
+Place a sheet of cling film under the wire rack to catch any drips.
+Spoon 1 tsp of icing over each biscuit and using the back of the spoon, push the icing to the edges using a circular motion (don’t worry if these drip, that’s the idea).
+Grate over the remaining lemon zest (optional) and leave to set before serving.
 Store in a tin lined with a baking sheet for up to a week.